Lankow/nfc-emulator/README.md

 ## Example external server

-A minimal Node.js implementation of this HTTP API is provided in [`example-server/`](example-server/).
-It allows controlling the app from a desktop machine or other external tools and handles multiple commands concurrently.
+A minimal Node.js implementation of this HTTP API is provided in [`example-server/`](example-server/). `POST /` requests queue command payloads and the app retrieves them by polling `GET /`.
+The server logs each request to stdout so you can see when commands are queued and dispatched.

 ## Code Structure